FreightTech Trends: Accelerating the Transportation Industry

 The theory part of the “Future of The Transport Industry” report illustrates an overall profile of the innovation efforts performed both by the public and business sector as well correlation between innovation and competitiveness.

-To gain bigger GDP, increase productivity, optimize employment, fulfill trade balances, cover new market shares, and boost turnover, companies follow a number of logistics industry trends which we identify below.
+To increase GDP and productivity, optimize employment, fulfill trade balances, cover new market shares, and boost turnover, companies follow a number of logistics industry trends which we identify below.

 Edge Computing to Deal with Massive Volumes of Data